Aims and Objectives: Autophonetics Workshop

 Download Autophonetics Voice Workshop Brochure for details and booking form

 Introducing 'Autophonetics' - 'personalized' sound therapy using your own voice!

-Advanced Level: you work in a more focused way with your voice, using 21 INNER SOUND Motifs developed by Arden Wilken.
+Advanced Level: we work in a more focused way with our voice, using 21 INNER SOUND Motifs developed by Arden Wilken.
 Practical exercises and theory instruction throughout the workshop.
-We explain how you can combine these motifs to work with a range of different themes.
+We explain how you can combine these motifs to explore a range of different themes.

 A motif is a short musical phrase made up of several notes that create a distinctive rhythmic pattern.
-Since 1978, through her investigative work with sound and music, Arden has identified over 50 motifs that have their own distinct healing influences.
+Since 1978, through her investigative work with sound and music, Arden has identified over 50 motifs that enhance relaxation and release through voicework and movement.

 Motifs can be played with any instrument, including the voice.

 How to Use Autophonetics

 ||No previous musical/singing experience is required to attend these workshops.
 We provide all the information you need to learn how to use the INNER SOUND motifs.
 Your practice CD helps you learn